anchore/syft/README.md

 Syft also includes a vast array of utility templating functions from [sprig](http://masterminds.github.io/sprig/) apart from the default Golang [text/template](https://pkg.go.dev/text/template#hdr-Functions) to allow users to customize the output format.

 Lastly, Syft has custom templating functions defined in `./syft/format/template/encoder.go` to help parse the passed-in JSON structs.

+> [!NOTE]
+> If you have templates being used before Syft v0.102.0 that are no longer working.
+This is because templating keys were relative to the internal go structs before this version whereas now the keys are relative to the Syft JSON output.
+To get the legacy behavior back you can set the `format.template.legacy` option to `true` in your configuration.

 ## Multiple outputs